The Concept of the Sacrament of

-For it often happens with a Christian man, when he, before, with terror, rejected temptation, ceases to fear him, hearing and seeing a lot of people exposed to the sin that is being impelled to him in temptation.
-Of all the sins most likely infects an infection from sins against chastity, which the priest has to listen to in confession; And a great struggle is for the priest with all kinds of memories and evil thoughts.
-A priest must have an unceasing sobriety over his senses and clear his conscience with a more frequent confession.
-A priest who neglects his own confession will never have the gracious power of teaching people penance and confession.
+For it often happens to a Christian man, when he, who before rejecting temptation with horror, ceases to fear him, hearing and seeing a multitude of people exposed to the sin that is imprinted on him in temptation.
+Of all the sins most likely is an infection from sins against chastity, which the priest has to listen to in confession; and the great struggle is for the priest with all kinds of memories and evil thoughts.
+The priest must have unceasing sobriety over his feelings and clear his conscience with a more frequent confession.
+A priest who neglects his own confession will never have the gracious power of teaching people repentance and confession.

 The sober, invigorating and prayerfulness of the priest-confessor.
 Prayer is of great importance for growth in virtue.

-What should be the priest-confessor, it is said in "The Preface and the Tale, about what befits a spiritual father" placed in the Great Book (Chapter 12).Here we read: "Accept the thoughts of men, you must eat the image of the good of all, and the benefactor, is humble and virtuous, praying for God at all times, and will give him the word of reason, in which to bring him back to him.
-First of all (all) must eat himself Wednesday and heels of the whole summer, as if divine rules are commanded: yes, from Himself, Himself, and others commands to create.
-And if he himself is ignorant, and an intemperate, and voluptuous syoy, what other virtues can teach?
-But also who is unintelligent can listen to him, speak about him better, in vain, his brother and drunkard, and others, do not get drunk, or do you go through some kind of virtue, do not you do it yourself?
+What should be the priest-confessor, it is said in "The Preface and the Tale, about what befits a spiritual father" placed in the Great Book (Chapter 12).Here we read: "Accept the thoughts of men, you must eat the image of the good of all, and the benefactor, is humble and virtuous, praying for God at all times, and will give him the word of reason, in which you will correct him who comes to him.
+First of all (all) must eat himself Wednesday and heels of all summer, as if divine rules command: yes, from them, he himself, and commands others to create.
+And if he himself is ignorant, and a non-confidant, and a voluptuary, what other virtues can teach?
+But whoever is unintelligent can listen to him, speak about him without words, in vain his detainee and pianist, and others do not get drunk, or have some kind of virtue pass through, does not he himself create?
 The eyes of the descendants are more faithful, they say the Divine Scripture.
 Take care of yourself, about the clergyman!
-Zane, if a sheep of indifference is lost for your own sake, she will be found from your hands.
+Zane, if a sheep of negligence is lost for your own sake, she will be found from your hands.
 Cursed beau [Jer.
 48, 10]) The work of the Lord with the negligence of doing. "

-Experience spiritual.On the priest lies the duty of spiritual nourishment of penitents.
-He explores the innermost twists of the soul, the secret movements and thoughts of the heart, examines all his evasions, and through this he learns how profoundly the ulcers of the soul are, opens the beginning of illnesses (which main passion battles man), seeks funds for spiritual healing of them, and with full confidence prescribes that It is necessary to do and what to avoid.
-For this, it is extremely necessary for the priest to acquire knowledge of his own heart and of human nature in general, acquire his own spiritual experience, as well as knowledge, by reading the Holy Scripture, the writings and the lives of the holy fathers and devotees of the Church,
+Experience spiritual.On the priest lies the duty of spiritual nourishment of the penitents.
+He explores the innermost twists of the soul, the secret movements and thoughts of the heart, examines all his evasions, and through this he learns how profoundly the ulcers of the soul are, opens the beginning of illnesses (which main passion battles man), finds means for spiritual healing of them, and with full confidence prescribes that it is necessary to do and what to avoid.
+To do this, it is extremely necessary for the priest to acquire knowledge of his own heart and of human nature in general, acquire his own spiritual experience, as well as knowledge, by reading the Holy Scriptures, writings and lives of the holy fathers and devotees of the Church,

 It is a great mistake of the shepherd to think that anyone who confesses to him, is below him spiritually and therefore needs a lesson.
 There are confessions such penitential, deep, that the shepherd is left alone: thankfully, silently read permission, learning the power of repentance of man and the mercy of God to the human soul.
-After such confessions, the true shepherd always feels heavenly joy in the heart (Lk.
-15, 7).
-But there are other confessions, painful for the priest: penitents have nothing to say; They are silent or say common phrases: "I have nothing special", "sin like all", "sin in everything," etc., n The lazy shepherd is so pleased with such confessions and is displeased when the penitent shows too much zeal for repentance and too subtly perceives the phenomena of spiritual life (which is incomprehensible to the soul at a lower stage of development).
+After such confessions, the true shepherd always feels heavenly joy in the heart (Luke 15, 7).
+But there are other confessions, painful for the priest: penitents have nothing to say; they are silent or say common phrases: "I have nothing special", "sin like everyone else", "sin in everything", etc. The lazy shepherd is so displeased with such confessions, when the penitent shows too much zeal in repentance and too subtly perceives the phenomena of spiritual life (which is incomprehensible to the soul, who is at a lower stage of development).
 A cautious, considerate and reverent priest can do a great and wonderful thing with a man who has not known his sinfulness and his sins that have not yet come to repentance.
 He can help the soul find its repentant depth.
-The pouring love for the soul of a sick and ill-tempered priest in sin, like an experienced doctor, can lead a sinner to the knowledge of his sinfulness and deep repentance in the committed sins, to strengthen in him the determination to correct his life according to the commandments of Christ.
+With the love of the soul of a sick and bitter priest in sin, as an experienced doctor, a sinner can lead a sinner to the knowledge of his sinfulness and deep repentance in the committed sins, to strengthen his determination to correct his life according to the commandments of Christ.

 Is a common confession acceptable?
 The spiritual meaning of expressing one's sin in confession.A lot of souls awoke from a sinful sleep in moments of confession.
 But, of course, much more would have been saved from the analogy, if the pastors to whom they entrusted their conscience paid more attention, soul and heart to this holy mystery.
-For a priest, the Sacrament of Confession is often the only moment when he can speak to the human soul.
-But even this priest deprives himself and comes to repentance, owing to the practice of committing the so-called "general confession" that has become very widespread in our Church.
+For the priest, the Sacrament of Confession is often the only time when he can speak to the human soul.
+But also this priest deprives himself and comes to repentance, owing to the practice of committing the so-called "general confession" that has become very widespread in our Church.
 Many of the laity (and many are already priests) do not understand the full depth and spiritual significance of just seeking out and confessing their sin at confession.
-The sin that a person "hesitated" to confess to a priest is undoubtedly a thorn in the soul of a person; And once a person can easily fall into this sin.
-With a general confession, this personal statement and acknowledgment of one's sins hardly ever happens.
-The general confession is, in fact, only a kind of sermon with a general enumeration of sins and the subsequent imposition on the head of each epitracheal, with the reading of the permissive prayer.
-At best, the general confession currently held in many places is only a good preparation for sincere repentance and confession of their personal sins to the priest at the analogy.
+The sin that a person "hesitated" to confess to a priest is undoubtedly a thorn in the human soul; and once a person can easily fall into this sin.
+With a general confession, there is almost no such personal statement and confession of one's sins.
+A common confession is essentially just a kind of sermon with a general enumeration of sins and the subsequent imposition on the head of each epitracheal, with reading permissive prayer.
+At best, the general confession currently held in many places is only a good preparation for a sincere repentance and confession of their personal sins to the priest at the analogy.
 General confession is permissible only in exceptional cases of a large influx of confessors, for example, in Lent, when it is physically impossible for a priest to confess all individually.

 So, as a rule, confession must be individual, being preceded by a penitential word to all those who begin the sacrament.
-General confession for the most part disaccustoms parishioners from proper true repentance, consciousness - the "sight" of their sins, the contrition of their sins.
-There is no hot shame here about your sin, disgust for your sin, that profound spiritual breakthrough and rebirth, as it is possible when revealing personal sinfulness in personal confession.
-And it happens that with a common confession, many parishioners leave without confession, that is, e.
-Not having received true repentance and not having received, therefore, the forgiveness of sins ...
+Common confession for the most part disaccustoms parishioners from proper true repentance, consciousness - the "sight" of their sins, the contrition of their sins.
+There is no hot shame about your sin, disgust for your sin, that deep spiritual breakthrough and rebirth, as it is possible when revealing personal sinfulness in personal confession.
+And it happens that with a general confession, many parishioners leave without confession, that is, without bringing true repentance and not receiving, therefore, the forgiveness of sins ...

 All this is a huge responsibility for the priest.
 "It's hard for everyone to survive," says John Chrysostom, "but most of all to the priests, and I think that few priests are saved ..."